jayantbh/react-multi-cropper/README.md

 # React Multi Cropper
 A component for allowing multiple cropping regions on a single image.

+_WIP: Certain aspects are in development, and may be incomplete or buggy._
+_It should be fine for most purposes._

 It's a fork of [this repo](https://github.com/beizhedenglong/react-multi-crops), but with several improvements.
 - Typescript
 - Smaller bundle size